jeromemayaud/Plotting-Data-Onto-Google-Maps-in-R/README.md

 PlottingHexagonMapsOntoGoogleMaps.R --> Plots hexagonal grid onto an underlying Google map of the study area.
 Requires output from IntersectHexagonMapsWithAccessibility.R file.

 PlottingRoutesStopsOntoMaps.R --> Plots the transit lines and transit stops for the study area.
 Requires a shapefile of the transportation network.
 Requires output from PlottingHexagonMapsOntoGoogleMaps.R file.

+PlottingOriginAccessToFacilitiesOntoGoogleMaps.R --> Plots the accessibility of each grid cell to certain facilities on a Google Map.
+Requires output from MakingHexagonalMaps.R file.